 Moderna’s vaccine is likely next in line to be approved, based in part on its place in the original emergency use authorization timing.

 In related news:

-Seniors receive sixfold protection from third Pfizer vaccine shot in real-world study New data from Israel’s health ministry shows that older adults who get a third dose of Pfizer’s COVID-19 vaccine receive protection up to six times higher against serious illness and hospitalization compared with a second dose, Reuters reports.
+Third Pfizer shot boosts COVID-19 protection sixfold in real-world study New data from Israel’s health ministry shows that older adults who get a third dose of Pfizer’s COVID-19 vaccine receive protection up to six times higher against serious illness and hospitalization compared with a second dose, Reuters reports.
 Following June 30, the country started administering the extra shot to people aged 40 and older and healthcare workers, among other vulnerable populations.
 Booster-dose recipients in Israel must have received their second dose at least five months beforehand.